Cafe’ au lait.

 5. Add soothing sounds or music to your playlist.
 Choose sounds like falling rain, bird songs, a babbling stream, or soft piano music.
 Consider purchasing a tabletop fountain to add the sound of water to your home environment.
-Use only distilled water in fountains to prevent the pumps from corroding.
-I use about a gallon of water per week in mine at the cost of .50 per gallon at the grocery store.
+Use only distilled water in fountains to prevent the pumps from corroding, and inhibit mold growth by adding 3% hydrogen peroxide to the water.

 6. Create an uplifting tablescape in your home.
 For instance, to ease the winter doldrums, arrange sand and seashells on a tray or plate.
 Add some beach glass, smooth stones, or scented soy candles.
 Set the tray on your dining table, bedside table, or someplace where you can view it often.
 Visually, it will uplift your spirits with warmer thoughts every time you see it.

 7. Keep fresh cut flowers and plants in your home on a regular basis.
 Replicating the lush energy of nature will help you attract the same quality of energy in your living space.
 Use live flowers, herbs, and essential oils to replace synthetic scents, and vary these items in order to vary the scents in your home.
 Purchase lucky bamboo for its peaceful vitality and strong growth.
 Known as an “idiot proof” plant, it will grow in low light in a vase with pebbles and water.
 I place these plants in my bathrooms to create a spa feeling.